Course outline

 1 Schedule

-The course of eight Lectures will take place at 10.00 on Mondays and Fridays in the Pippard Lecture Theatre.
-After the lectures there will be four computing exercises to be completed in the last four weeks of full Lent term; one per week.
+The course of eight Lectures will take place at 10.00 on Mondays and Wednesdays in the Ray Dolby Auditorium in the Ray Dolby Centre.
+After the lectures there will be four computing exercises to be completed.
 The exercises count for 0.2 units or further work, or roughly 2% of your final mark for the year.
 Thus each exercise should only take you a few hours.

 1.1 Computing Project